BlueBrain/bbp-atlas-pipeline/readme.md

 #### Integration
 In case a user wants to request the integration of the customized version of a dataset:
-1. Open a Merge Request (MR) in this repository including the updated `user-config-file` and any additional input [metadata](#metadata) required.
+1. Open a Merge Request (MR) in this repository including the updated `user_config.json` and any additional input [metadata](#metadata) required.
 2. The MR is then reviewed and, if approved, a new Atlas pipeline dev image is produced accordingly.
 3. The new pipeline is run and the new datasets are registered in Nexus staging for wider tests.